eoinlarkin/retro-pc/README.md

 - Ensure the Heroku CLI is installed and authenticated.
 Link the local repository to the Heroku Application with the following command:
 `heroku create -a APP_NAME`

-- Push the code to Heroku with the following command: git push heroku
+- Push the code to Heroku with the following command: `git push heroku`

 ## Technologies Used

 ### Languages

+- Python
+- Jinga
+- Javascript

 ### Tools